Warning To Meddling Mothers

 The young man from Malibu turned out to be a sweet gentleman, but remember this was almost 25 years ago when piercings and tattoos were still frowned upon.
 I promise I will have nothing negative to say about people who choose to express themselves with tattoos but back then it was taboo.

-Russ To The Rescue
+Russ to the Rescue

 My Prayer